 There is no specific test for diagnosing asthma in dogs.
 When asthma is suspected, vets focus on ruling out other possible causes of the symptoms such as heart disease, bacterial infections, and heartworm disease.
 Following a full physical examination, your vet may recommend other diagnostic tests such as X-rays or heartworm testing to determine your dog's overall state of health.

 Depending upon the severity and frequency of your dog's asthma attacks, your veterinarian may prescribe an anti-inflammatory steroid to help control your dog's asthma symptoms and prevent long-term damage to your pet's lungs.
 Permanent lung damage can result from asthma attacks, which is why you should always take symptoms seriously and contact your vet if your dog appears to be having an asthma attack.

 Can dogs have inhalers to help with asthma symptoms?

-In some cases inhalers may be prescribed for a dog with asthma.
+In some cases, inhalers may be prescribed for a dog with asthma.
 Albuterol sulfate, (common brands include Proventil and Ventolin) may help to relax the dog's airway muscles to improve breathing.
 That said, you should never give your dog medications without consulting your veterinarian.
 Many human medications are toxic to dogs.

 How can I help my dog avoid having an asthma attack?

 Some of the most common triggers of asthma attacks in dogs are cigarette smoke, cleaning products, pollen and mould.
-If you and your vet are able to determine the cause of your dog's asthma, avoiding the allergen entirely is the best thing you can do to help your dog to breathe easier.
-The less exposure your dog has to the irritant, the fewer attacks your dogs is likely to have.
+If you and your vet are able to determine the cause of your dog's asthma, avoiding the allergen entirely is the best thing you can do to help your dog breathe easier.
+The less exposure your dog has to the irritant, the fewer attacks your dog is likely to have.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.